SriganthSrinivasan/sri-backend-dev/README.md

-# sri-backend-dev
+This is a sample backend Go repository created with Terraform.
-A sample repository created with Terraform for dev environment
+This file is last modified by SriganthSrinivasan"